HackITtoday/devdot-blog/app/elements/blog-posts/posts/post01.md

 Saying that, do not try and use Polymer with Angular 1.3.
 We have not tried it with 2.0 but we have suffered in trying to use it with 1.3.

+### It's 0.9 not 1.0.

+It feels and works that way.
+The Polymer team are incredible.
+I have met most of them and a finer more dedicated group you could not know.
+But this has been a bit rushed out.
+They are still working out stuff and it's not clear what the path is.
+Saying that.
+You can use it for Production but you have to know the quirks to use it right now.